jaqweexp/100-days-of-code/log.md

 ### Day 10: June 13, 2017

-**Today's Progress**: Starting new project - check weather.
+**Today's Progress**: Check Weater - Starting new project - check weather.
 Learning how to use API

 **Thoughts**: hope I'm not jumping the gun again